 In this picture, as in many of Álvarez Bravo’s photographs, our experience begins with the theme of looking: we must wonder what it is that the girl sees, or what she seeks.
 It has been suggested that her awkwardly placed feet, with one foot atop the other as she stands on her toes, evokes the figures in Mexican reliefs and carvings made before the Spanish conquest, and that the girl, dressed in traditional Mexican costume, may be interpreted as representing a Mexico searching for its past through the window in the well-worn wall.
-Clearly, the picture was staged, and we know that the photographer has intentionally provoked our curiosity.
+Clearly the picture was staged, and we know that the photographer has intentionally provoked our curiosity.

-Publication excerpt from The Museum of Modern Art, MoMA Highlights, New York: The Museum of Modern Art, revised 2004, originally published 1999, p.
-176.
+Publication excerpt from From MoMA Highlights: 375 Works from The Museum of Modern Art, New York (New York: The Museum of Modern Art, 2019)